best apps to learn french

 Price: Free download with in-app purchases

-Busuu French is a language learning app that really focuses on fostering an active community of users that help each other practice their language.
+Busuu French really focuses on fostering an active community of users that help each other practice their language.

 In each lesson, you’re given key vocabulary, the dialogue, a writing exercise, a practice speaking session with native speakers, a dialogue recording and a lesson review to close things up.